Volunteer Clearance Policy & Procedures

 The District reserves the right to require additional information as part of the volunteer application process

-The first time registering as a volunteer and annually thereafter, a volunteer will be asked to sign a Volunteer Affirmation form.
-This form will be provided by District staff at the time of (re) registration as a volunteer.
+The first time registering as a volunteer and annually thereafter, a volunteer will be asked to provide a signed Volunteer Affirmation form.
 Signature on this form affirms that the volunteer is in compliance with state volunteer regulations AND has read and understands the District’s Guidelines for Volunteers, which includes important information regarding the volunteer’s responsibility as a Mandated Reporter of suspected child abuse and the procedures for reporting any such suspicion.
 Current school district employees wishing to volunteer in any capacity must also complete and submit this form.
 The Volunteer Affirmation form can be downloaded below.

 Volunteers to our schools and at school-related events (including class parties and field trips) are welcome to take photos of their child for their personal use.
 However, guests are asked to respect the privacy and confidentiality of other families, and are urged not to post photographs or videos which clearly identify someone else’s child on social media websites.